Although it’s important to understand where we do and don’t have power and privilege, it’s also important to learn about solidarity.

 If your characters are all out in a row like this you can see how these oppressions add up.
 It’s a useful reminder that society is unjust and that some people are given more status or power, or clout, than others – this is the term privilege.

 So another way of thinking about privilege is to say ‘Who’s Up?’
 In moments of oppression who are the people who can most give support to the people who most need it?
-Who has privilege at that moment in time?
+Who has the most agency at that moment in time?
 Who’s up?
-As I’m writing this there are a couple of really clear examples: black people experiencing racism and trans women experiencing transphobia.
-They are fighting for justice, for their rights, and for their right to exist all while being attacked for who they are.
+Those who are fighting for justice, for their rights, and for their right to exist are often also being attacked for who they are.
 Often they say that they find this exhausting and traumatising.

 For those of us who have the privilege of (for example) feeling safe in a public space, we can use our freedom, and power to help out.
 Asking ourselves ‘Who’s Up?’ means that we can roll our sleeves up and provide what people need.
 Whatever that is (support, protest, money, amplification) if we have it we can give it.
 Even better is to listen to what folk need in that moment and listen.